bhumika503/Hospital_Virus_Spread/README.md

 ### Scripts
 1. main.py
+- takes the input for the ward dimensions and the initial ward occupancy and infection state.
-- contains the main function that gives the minimum time taken for the virus to spread entirely in the hospital wards.
+- executes the main function that gives the minimum time taken for the virus to spread entirely in the hospital wards.

 2. traverse.py
 - contains the functions for the virus to traverse to different locations such as top, bottom, left and right of the current ward.